What does Islam say about Mental Health?

 Mental disorders, as defined by the World Health Organisation (WHO), represent disturbances to a person’s mental health that are often characterised by some combination of troubled thoughts, emotions, behaviour and relationships with others.
 Statistics by WHO show that in November 2019, at least 379 million people worldwide are facing mental health issues, from depression to schizophrenia.
 Here, 1 in 7 Singaporeans experience a form of mental health issue in their lifetime.

-A taboo in society
+A Taboo in Society

 Unfortunately, even with the gravity and seriousness of the issue, the subject of mental illness itself is a taboo issue discussed both in our wider society as well as within the Muslim community.
 Whenever this issue is raised, misconceptions are bound to follow.
 If a person is diagnosed with a mental illness, some common misconceptions are that the individual is being “disturbed” by evil spirits, or that the individual is being punished by Allah for a sin that he/she has done.
 Some may also claim that the illness is a sign of weak faith.

-Mental health in the Muslim world
+Mental Health in the Muslim World

 three woman standing near tree